Ysz2022/Ysz2022.github.io/_pages/about.md

 - Teaching assistant for computer vision course at School of Electronic and Computer Engineering, Peking University, 2023.

-# 🎖️ Selected Honors
+# 🏆️ Selected Honors
-- [2026]The Second-order Scholarship at Peking University.
+- [2026] The Second-order Scholarship at Peking University.
-- [2025] Peking University May Fourth Scholarship. 🏆️
+- [2025] Peking University May Fourth Scholarship. 🎖️
-- [2023]The Third-order Scholarship at Peking University.
+- [2023] The Third-order Scholarship at Peking University.
 - [2023-2026] Outstanding Student Award at Peking University.
 - [2019-2021] The First-order Excellent Scholarship at Dalian University of Technology.